hovsep/fmesh-graphviz/README.md

 # fmesh-graphviz

-Similar to other Flow-Based Programming (FBP) systems, F-Mesh operates with standard building blocks—components—which makes it naturally suited for representation in both visual and structural formats (e.g., JSON).

 This module currently supports a single export format: [DOT](https://graphviz.org/doc/info/lang.html), the graph description language used by Graphviz for visualizing structured data.
 If needed, you can easily add your own export format by implementing the [Exporter](https://pkg.go.dev/github.com/hovsep/fmesh-graphviz#Exporter) interface:
 ```go
 // Exporter is the common interface for all formats